 Fig5.
 The pie chart of results of question 5.

 According to investigation result, 63.16% of the participants preferred useful learning functions rather than entertaining interactive functions.
-That means we may reduce some of the interactive game design and pay more attention to the functions which can provide more help for learning and understanding the algorithms.
+This means we may reduce some of the interactive game design and pay more attention to the functions which can provide more help for learning and understanding the algorithms.

 Question6.
 How much time are you willing to spend each time using our software?